Excel Budget Template Sync for Grants

 def validate_category(cls, v: str) -> str:

-if v.upper() not in allowed:
+if normalized not in ALLOWED_CATEGORIES:

-raise ValueError(f"Invalid budget category: {v}")
+raise ValueError(f"Invalid budget category: {v!r}")

-return v.upper()
+return normalized

 @model_validator(mode="after")